jk95-1453/Op-Ed-Analysis/README.md

 # Op-Ed-Analysis
-An analysis of my opinion pieces published with international policy digest.
+This project uses natural language processing (NLP) techniques to analyze my collection of op-ed pieces published with international policy digest.
+The goal is to identify recurring themes, group articles by topic, and quantify how often different topics appear across the dataset.
+Rather than relying on manual labeling, this project applies unsupervised machine learning to uncover patterns in writing automatically.